wjakob/nanobind/README.md

   is generally the mode that you will want to use for C++/Python bindings.
-  Switching to `-O3` would enable further optimizations like vectorization, loop unrolling, etc., but these all increase compilation time and binary size with no performance benefit for the bindings.
+  Switching to `-O3` would enable further optimizations like vectorization, loop unrolling, etc., but these all increase compilation time and binary size with no real benefit for bindings.

   If your project contains portions that benefit from `-O3`-level optimizations, then it's better to run two separate compilation steps.